 By now, you’ve maybe heard of several professional athletes who have suffered from a foot injury known as plantar fasciitis.
 This condition can be quite painful and can significantly limit your ability to walk on or use your foot.
-Fortunately, plantar fasciitis can be successfully treated, sometimes with surgery, and sometimes with physical therapy.
+Fortunately, we can treated plantar fasciitis with surgery and/or physical therapy.

 What Is Plantar Fasciitis?